The photograph above is of the Museum of Modern Greek Art in Rhodes New Town.

 Cats look for shelter from the sun

-The grounds of some of these churches, like this one, are gated and often closed off when there is no church service.
+The grounds of some of these churches, like this one, are gated and often closed off when there is no church service in progress.
 More peace for these cuties, I am sure.

 A holiday atmosphere prevails

-Our hotel was the Mitsis Petit Palais and again, because of the excellent service we received, I am happy to give credit to this hotel.
+Our hotel was the Mitsis Petit Palais, and, again, because of the excellent service we received, I am happy to give this hotel credit.
 As always, South Coast View does not post affiliate links.

 Moving towards Mandraki Harbour in Rhodes Old Town

-This photograph shows the busy Mandraki Harbourfront with its well-tended gardens in Rhodes old town.
+This photograph shows the busy Mandraki Harbourfront in Rhodes Old Town, with its well-tended gardens.
 In the background, you can see the Saint Nicholas Fortress, which dates from the 15th century.

 The fortress was built for the strategic defence of Rhodes City.